 Momentum update

-We mention gradient descent is like dropping a ball in a bowl.
-But our gradient descent adjusts the parameters by the gradient of the current location of WW only.
-In the physical world, the movement of the ball depends on the location but also the velocity of the ball.
+We mentioned that gradient descent is like dropping a ball in a bowl.
+But, our gradient descent adjusts the parameters by the gradient of the current location of WW only.
+In the physical world, the movement of the ball not only depends on the location, but also the velocity of the ball.
 We could adjust WW by the gradient and its history rather than throw all the information away.
 If we recall the stochastic gradient descent, it follows a zip zap pattern rather than a smooth curve.
-With this history information, we can make stochastic gradient or mini-batch gradient to behave more smoothly.
+With this historical information, we can make stochastic gradient or mini-batch gradient to behave more smoothly.

-Here we introduce a variable vv which behaves like the velocity (momentum) in the physical word.
+Here we introduce a variable vv, which behaves like the velocity (momentum) in the physical word.
 In each iteration, we update vv by keeping a portion of v minus the change caused by the gradient at that location. mumucontrols how much history information to keep, and this will be another hyperparameter.
 Researchers may describe mu_mu_ as a fraction.
 If you recall the parameter oscillation problem before, this actually becomes a damper to stop the oscillations.
-Momentum based gradient descent often have a smoother path and settle to a minima closer and faster.
+Momentum based gradient descent often has a smoother path and settles to a minimal closer and faster.

 Adagrad

 If the input features are not scaled correctly, it is impossible to find the right learning rate that works for all the features.
-This indicates the learning rate needs to self-adapt for each tunable parameter.
+This indicates the learning rate needed to self-adapt for each tunable parameter.
 One way to do it is to remember how much change has made to a specific WiWi.
-We will reduce the parameter change if that parameter has been changed frequently.
+We will reduce the parameter of change if that parameter has been changed frequently.
 This will absolutely help the oscillation problem because it acts like a damper again.
-In Adagrad, it was done slightly difference by allowing the rate change to drop inversely by the L2 norm of all the previous gradients dwidwi.
+In Adagrad, it was done slightly different by allowing the rate of change to drop inversely by the L2 norm of all the previous gradients dwidwi.

 RMSprop

-RMSprop uses a similar concepts with the following formula and the hyperparameter decay_rate to control how much previous histories yo keep.
+RMSprop uses a similar concept with the following formula and the hyperparameter decay_rate to control how much previous histories you keep.

 Adam